mickeyf/OpenRepos/README.md

 (My ego is used to being knocked down - I'm married.)

-- Test whether an argument has been sent to the script: elegantTestWhetherArgExists.sh
+- Test whether an argument has been sent to the script:<br>
+ elegantTestWhetherArgExists.sh

 - Check to see whether we have updates (and security updates) available: